-- (8) If, after consideration by the National Assembly of the resolution and of any opinion put before the National Assembly by the Medical Board, the resolution is passed by the Assembly by the votes of not less than three-quarters of the total number of members of the Assembly, the President shall forthwith cease to hold office. - (9) If, where the President has submitted himself to examination by the Medical Board, less than one-half of the total number of members of the National Assembly vote in support of the resolution, the members who gave notice of the resolution to the Speaker of the Assembly shall cease to be members of the Assembly forthwith after the result of the voting on the resolution is declared. - 15.
-The Medical Board referred to in Article 14 shall be constituted by five duly qualified medical practitioners, who incapacity of shall, except as is provided otherwise by law, be-

-Medical Board in relation to President.

-- (a) the most senior medical officer in the civil health service of the Centre: - (b) the most senior medical officer in the medical service of the Pakistan Army; - (c) the most senior medical officer in the health service of the Province of East Pakistan: - (d) the most senior medical officer in the health service of the Province of West Pakistan; and - (e) the person who is consultant physician to the Pakistan Army.
+- (8) If, after consideration by the National Assembly of the resolution and of any opinion put before the National Assembly by the Medical Board, the resolution is passed by the Assembly by the votes of not less than three quarters of the total number of members of the Assembly, the President shall forthwith cease to hold office. - (9) If, where the President has submitted himself to examination by the Medical Board, less than one half of the total number of members of the National Assembly vote in support of the resolution, the members who gave notice of the resolution to the Speaker of the Assembly shall cease to be members of the Assembly forthwith after the result of the voting on the resolution is declared. - 15.
+The Medical Board referred to in Article 14 shall be constituted by five duly qualified medical practitioners, who shall, except as is provided otherwise by law, be: - (a) the most senior medical officer in the civil health service of the Centre; - (b) the most senior medical officer in the medical service of the Pakistan Army; - (c) the most senior medical officer in the health service of the Province of East Pakistan; - (d) the most senior medical officer in the health service of the Province of West Pakistan; and - (e) the person who is consultant physician to the Pakistan Army. - 16.
+(1) At any time when: - (a) the office of President is vacant; or - (b) the President is absent from Pakistan or is unable to perform the functions of his office due to illness or some other cause, the Speaker of the National Assembly shall act as President and, except as provided in clause (2) of this Article, shall perform the functions of President.